stefanofontanelli/ColanderAlchemy/docs/source/index.rst

             * the ``colander.Mapping`` is built using `rule 2` on the mapped class referenced by relationship.

-Read the section :ref:`customization` to see how change these rules.
+Read the section :ref:`customization` to see how change these rules and how to customize the Colander schema returned by ColanderAlchemy.

 Read the section :ref:`examples` to see how use `ColanderAlchemy`.

+Read the section :ref:`deform` to see how use `ColanderAlchemy` with deform.

 Contents
 --------

 .. toctree::
     examples
+    deform
     customization
     api